Staying gas safe

 Gas Safe Register is the official register of gas engineers legally allowed to work on gas appliances in the home and workplace.

 We hope that older people, their carers and families, find this guide useful.
-Download a copy of I’m staying gas safe or print this page to give to someone you know or use the share button on the right of this page.
+Print this page to give to someone you know or use the share button on the right of this page.

 If you smell gas or think there may be a gas leak: